awesomemotive/google-analytics-for-wordpress/readme.txt

 * Bugfix:
 	* Fixed error in a database query as reported by [mikeotgaar](http://wordpress.org/support/topic/wordpress-database-error-table-1) and applied some best practices for the database queries - props [Jrf](http://profiles.wordpress.org/jrf).
-	* Fixed error in a database query
+	* Fixed error in a database query.
+	* Made check for customcode option more robust - props [Rarst](https://github.com/Rarst).

 * i18n
 	* Updated gawp.pot file